fusepoolP3/overall-architecture/data-extractor-importer-api.md

 Eventually the client gets a 200 Response code with the RDF representation of the submitted VCard content as body.

+The asynchronous extractor does not need to be a separate extractor from its synchronous counterpart.
+It can be the same extractor from the user perspective, i.e. have the same URI.
+This extractor can then support both sync and async behaviour.
+The exact behaviour can be triggered based on the lenght of the POSTed content, for example.

 ## Data-Importer tool